 - Practical security problems around the physical tools used to record connections, such as the opportunities for fare evasion created by abundant transfer slips.
 If this is the primary reason for a connection penalty, smartcard systems will eliminate the problem and should lead to removal of the connection penalty.

 - Laws and funding arrangements that refer explicitly to the cash single-ride fare.
 A key funding formula that governs Los Angeles County transit agencies gives these agencies more subsidy if they push their base fare downward.
 The formula is actually trying to reward ridership, but because ridership is hard to measure across multiple agencies, it estimates ridership as the fare revenue divided by cash single-ride fare.
-This penalizes agencies for raising their cash single-ride fares, and encourages them to invent other fees and fare penalties instead, for reasons that have nothing to do with the real intentions of the formula.
+This penalizes agencies for raising their cash single-ride fares; it instead encourages them to invent other fees and fare penalties for reasons that have nothing to do with the real intentions of the formula.
 Again, smartcards, which will provide a more accurate and direct measure of ridership, should eliminate the need for such approximations and the perverse incentives that follow from them.

 - A journalistic obsession with single-ride cash fare as the key measure of fare cost.
-The single-ride cash fare is easy to talk about, and journalists and other non-transit-experts tend to focus on it, producing soundbites such as "Los Angeles fares are cheaper than San Francisco's."
+The single-ride cash fare is easy to talk about, and journalists and other non-transit-experts tend to focus on it, producing soundbites such as “Los Angeles fares are cheaper than San Francisco’s.”
 Prevalence of these soundbites motivates agencies to try, for reasons of appearance, to keep their cash single-ride fares down.
-Again, this is just like airlines: If you become obsessed with reducing your base ticket price at all costs, you'll have to invent more and more fees, and connection penalties are one fee of that type.
+Again, this is just like airlines: If you become obsessed with reducing your base ticket price at all costs, you’ll have to invent more and more fees.
+Connection penalties are one fee of that type.

 - Conflicts between the self-interests of geographically entangled agencies or operators.
 In multi-agency or multi-operator environments, the introduction of a free connection can come at the expense of the bottom lines of multiple operators, and tends to affect different operators differently.
 These problems are sometimes overcome through heroic negotiation, in which the operators agree to shift money among themselves in complex ways in order to present a simple integrated fare system to the customer.
 In other cases (as in Brisbane) the solution is to create a new meta-agency that sits over all the operators, pays them for operations, receives their fare revenue, and takes responsibility for a single region-wide or city-wide bottom line.